abhishekvats29/Hubspot-Integration/README.md

 ## Project Overview

-This repository contains a full-stack application implementing the VectorShift Integrations Technical Assessment.
+This repository contains a full-stack application implementing the Hubspot Integrations.
 The primary focus was on backend development using Python and FastAPI, building HubSpot OAuth integration and item loading logic.
 To complement this, a React frontend was also developed to demonstrate and test the integrations in a user-friendly interface.

 ---